Workflomics/DemoKit/README.md

 ### Local Execution

 After generating and downloading locally the workflows (workflow .cwl files as well as the .yml input file), you can execute them locally.
-To do so, you can use the following command:
+To do so, you can use the following script (tested on non-Windows machines):

-Execute the `run.sh` script.
+Execute the `run.sh` script, where the provided scripts are available at `/data/workflows/example/workflow.cwl` and `/data/workflows/example/input.yml`.

-or
+or run the following command:

 **Linux/Mac**
 ```bash